-Hybrid financial instruments are separated into the host liability and embedded derivative components based on the terms of the agreement.
-On issuance, the liability component of the hybrid financial instrument is initially recognized at the fair value of a similar liability that does not have an equity conversion option.
-The embedded derivative component is initially recognized at fair value and changes in the fair value are recorded in profit or loss.
-The host debt is carried amortized cost using the effective interest method until it is extinguished on conversion or redemption.
-Any directly attributable transaction costs are allocated to the liability and embedded derivative components in proportion to their initial carrying amount.
+We have issued various financial instruments as part of financing activities.
+For financial reporting purposes, these financial instruments are separated into the host liability and embedded derivative components based on the terms of the agreement.
+On issuance, the embedded option-based derivative component is initially recognized at fair value and subsequent changes in the fair value are recorded in profit or loss.
+The host debt is initially measured as the residual, net of transaction costs, after deducting the value of the embedded derivative and subsequently carried at amortized cost using the effective interest method until it is extinguished on conversion.